sodascience/metasyn/docs/source/cli.rst

 -----------------
 If you have installed the main ``metasyn`` package, the CLI should be available automatically.
 You can find instructions on how to install ``metasyn`` in the :doc:`installation` section of the documentation.

 Alternatively, the CLI can be accessed through a Docker container, allowing you to run ``metasyn`` in an isolated environment without installing the package on your system.
-This can be useful, for example, when trying out ``metasyn`` without affecting your existing Python environment.

 Here's how you can use Docker to access Metasyn's CLI: